zacjones93/Storefront-UI-Project/README.md

 If implementing the app requirements above wasn't enough, take this application a step further by adding routing to individual product pages.

 ## 🪜 Steps To Get Started

+[Spin this project up in Gitpod](https://gitpod.io/#https://github.com/zacjones93/Storefront-UI-Project) or follow the steps down below:

 1. Fork this project
 2. Run `yarn install`